|

 HEDDA GABLER – STAGE (1923)

-They wrote that this was before she get her part in Gösta Berling Saga.
+They said this was before she get her part in Gösta Berling Saga.
 No details are known.

 SOURCE: German Magazine 1938